-Choosing a bank can be a difficult experience and choosing a bank for your business account is even more so; most traditional banks make having a personal checking/savings account fairly easy but for businesses, the process is a bit more complex.
+Choosing a bank can be a difficult experience and choosing a bank for your business, is even more so.
+Most traditional banks make having a personal checking or savings account fairly easy but for businesses, the process is a bit more complex.

 The “Brick-and-Mortar” Problems